ishaghodgaonkar/mediapipe/README.md

 - Json creation script ([Mediapipe](https://colab.research.google.com/drive/1RUSUH9C91uZt3MO56yqZMglqol0aPVoX) / [Openpose](https://colab.research.google.com/drive/1zWzXpi_9n0R23Dk_pA3PPs5J_6pk-9Bw)): This script will get a list of all raw images and all raw json files.
 Then the script will process all raw images that have not been found in the raw json folder.
 It can do this because one image will create one json file of the same name and upload it to the raw json folder.

 - Json formation script ([Openpose](https://colab.research.google.com/drive/1F4Zw9shdp73fVYtX0jMD7idA-TecCpCJ)): This script will download the formed json file for each character (Formed json is the collection of many json files into one json list or object).
 If the length of the list of the formed json file is equal to the number of raw json files associated with that character, we know that there have been no additional json files added.
 Otherwise, we will delete the formed_json file (as we cannot discriminately modify the formed json file) and reform it with the data from the raw json folder for that associated character.
 When all characters are formed, they will combine to create a complete data.json and be uploaded to a unique database that only holds the formed file.

+Through the use of these scripts we managed to accumlate about *six thousand* different pictures for sign langauge characters.

 **Before the neural network** we decided to work on a algorithimic solution in order to get a better idea of the challenges we would face with the network.
 We developed two different methods: